The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP

-The structure of this paper is as follows.
-In the section~\ref{SECTII}, we derive the general expression for the SGWB spectrum observed today within the framework of the new higher-order GUP~(\ref{eq1}).
-Section~\ref{SECTIII} presents the construction of the effective equation of state employed in this work, obtained by comparing the ideal gas phase with the QCD equation of state from recent lattice simulations.
-In Section~\ref{SECTV}, we investigate the influence of the higher-order GUP on the amplitude and frequency characteristics of the SGWB, and explore the potential signatures detectable by current and future gravitational wave observatories.
-Finally, Section~\ref{SECTIV} summarizes the main findings and provides concluding remarks.
+The main goal of this paper is to investigate how the Du–Long higher-order GUP affects the entropy of a photon gas and how these thermodynamic modifications propagate into the SGWB spectrum generated by a first-order phase transition at the QCD scale.
+The structure of the paper is as follows.
+Section~\ref{SECTII} derives the GUP-corrected entropy of a photon gas and the corresponding deformation of the phase-space measure within the Du–Long GUP model.
+Section~\ref{SECTIII} presents the construction of the effective equation of state employed in this work, by matching the ideal-gas thermodynamics to recent lattice QCD results around the QCD transition.
+In Section~\ref{SECTV} the influence of the higher-order GUP on the amplitude and frequency characteristics of the SGWB is investigated, with particular emphasis on the differences between positive and negative values of $\beta_0$ and on the physical consistency of the resulting thermodynamics.
+Finally, Section~\ref{SECTIV} summarizes the main findings and discusses possible extensions of the present analysis.